Pxtl/XmlCommentMarkDownGenerator/README.md

 TODO: error handling if the XML file does not exist.
 Right now you *must* have XML document generation enabled for your project in both debug and release or this will error out as it can't find the file.

-There is currently a bug that the --help is spat out twice, once with missing descriptions.
-WIP.